Contact Us

 What to do

-A TikTok creator campaign for a mobile game typically centers on creators filming themselves in a casual, selfie-like format while playing or reacting to the title.
-The focus is on expressions, gestures, and simple storytelling that viewers can relate to, rather than on heavy production, long explanations, or overly branded messaging.
+A TikTok creator campaign for a mobile game typically centers on creators filming themselves in a relaxed, selfie-like format while playing or reacting to the title.
+The emphasis is on faces, expressions, and simple, easy-to-follow moments that feel like a quick update shared with friends, not a heavily scripted ad spot.

-When planning these campaigns, it helps to think in terms of short, memorable scenes: a quick reaction to a win, a playful challenge with a friend, or a light-hearted fail that invites viewers to try again themselves.
-The tone is friendly and inclusive, showing that anyone can jump in, progress, and feel like a champion both in-game and in everyday life.
+When planning these campaigns, it helps to think in terms of short, memorable scenes: a fast reaction to a big win, a light-hearted fail, or a friendly challenge that nudges viewers to join in.
+The tone stays inclusive and upbeat, showing that anyone can pick up the game, progress, and enjoy small victories in their everyday routine without needing deep gaming experience.

-Because TikTok creator activity is only one part of the overall marketing mix, it should be aligned with your broader mobile strategy, SKAN configuration, and MMP setup.
-That can mean coordinating with user acquisition teams, ensuring creator content reflects the same core message across regions, and using it to support awareness, engagement, and upper-funnel signals rather than relying on it alone for deep-funnel tracking or optimization.
+Because TikTok creator activity is only one part of the overall marketing mix, it should be aligned with your wider mobile strategy, SKAN configuration, and MMP setup.
+That can include coordinating with user acquisition teams, keeping core messaging consistent across regions, and using creator content to drive awareness and upper-funnel signals rather than expecting it alone to deliver precise, fully attributed performance outcomes.

 What to keep in mind

-Running TikTok creator campaigns for mobile games can be demanding for teams that already juggle multiple creator programs and performance channels.
-Influencer marketing managers often face a lack of standardized briefs and workflows, limited internal resources for creative production, and the need to keep messaging consistent while localizing content for different markets.
+Running TikTok creator campaigns for mobile games can be challenging for influencer marketing managers who already handle multiple creator programs across regions.
+Common issues include juggling many campaigns without standardized briefs or workflows, limited internal resources for creative production and UGC-style assets tailored to mobile platforms, and the need to keep messaging consistent while still localizing content for different markets.

-Because of these realities, TikTok creator campaigns are best suited to teams ready to coordinate influencer activity with performance UA, accept that attribution may be less granular than in pure paid channels, and invest time in ongoing creative testing.
-They may be less suitable for teams that require fully standardized workflows, exhaustive tracking, or immediate, clearly isolated impact from every creator budget line.
+Because of these realities, TikTok creator campaigns are best suited to teams ready to coordinate influencer activity with performance UA, accept that tracking may be less granular than in pure paid channels, and invest time in ongoing creative testing.
+They may be less suitable for teams that require fully standardized workflows, exhaustive attribution, or immediate, clearly isolated impact from every creator budget line.